The Pros and Cons of Cement Tiles

 Environment Friendly

-Concrete tiles are composed of natural materials and natural pigments to create intriguing patterns that wouldn’t fade over a period of years.
+Concrete tiles are composed of natural materials and natural pigments to create intriguing patterns that won’t fade over a period of years.
 Moreover, the process required to bake these hard tiles is equally energy-efficient and sustainable.
-No wonder, the old and authentic cement tiles still exist around the world.
+No wonder, old and authentic cement tiles still exist around the world.

 Cons